fin-github/erlcpy/README.md

 - [ ] The only ERLC API package that has BUILT IN adaptive rate limiting, adjusting with EVERY request!

-### NOTICE
-ERLC.py has a couple of bugs, and the ratelimit system is very broken.
-Currently, the ratelimit system is disabled, meaning you have to manually adjust to these ratelimits.
-There is no way to make the ER:LC ratelimit system less restrictive.
-For some reason, it is VERY restrictive (especially on POST/send-command requests.)

 Be careful on how much you are using the API.